 Gov.Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
 Gov.Bar R. I fees charged and collected by the Court for admissions-related services, are deposited in the Attorney Services Fund.
-The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including fees related to legal interns, the temporary certification program, foreign legal consultants, pro hac vice, applications for admission to the practice of law, for admission to the practice of law, applications for the admission to the practice of law, cost reimbursements from disciplined attorneys, and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.
+The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including fees related to legal interns, the temporary certification program, foreign legal consultants, pro hac vice, cost reimbursements from disciplined attorneys, and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.